Pathways for Recognition

 To be eligible for the EPP practitioners must provide evidence that they have been admitted as a fellow to a recognised Australian medical college at least five years prior to the CCRTGE Committee meeting at which your EPP application will be assessed.

 The CCRTGE have re-introduced the Experienced Practitioner Pathway (EPP) (previously known as “Grandfathering”).
-Procedures for which practitoners may apply for recognition of their training and experience via the EPP are Gastroscopy (adult) and Colonoscopy (adult).
+Procedures for which practitioners may apply for recognition of their training and experience via the EPP are Gastroscopy (adult) and Colonoscopy (adult).
 Other procedures will be considered on a case-by-case basis.

 Register and pay fees online